Different Graphs in Statistics

 When Is a Pie Chart Used?

-A pie chart is used if we want to show a “part-to-whole” relationship in a given data.
-In other words, we use this diagram if we want to show the composition of the whole data.
+A pie chart shows a “part-to-whole” relationship in a given data.
+In other words, we use this diagram to show the composition of the whole data.
 Going back to our previous example about the annual budget of the small city, we can present the composition of the entire budget by dividing it into different categories (e.g., Construction, Health, Education, etc.).

 How To Interpret a Pie Chart?